Have you ever found landscaping supplies for free? Well, we did, and so can you.

 We’ve certainly evolved in terms of what we grow today compared to when we first moved into our home in 2009.

-We started from scratch since we had no gardening or landscaping supplies since we were renting a room.
+We started from scratch since we had no gardening or landscaping supplies since renting a room.

 I sold my gardening supplies and tools before moving to Canada.